dlang-community/D-Scanner/README.md

 Selecting modules for a specific check
 --------------------------------------

-It is possible to create a new section `analysis.config.ModuleFilters` in the `.dscanner.ini`.
+It is possible to create a new section `analysis.config.ModuleFilters` in the `dscanner.ini`.
 In this optional section a comma-separated list of inclusion and exclusion selectors can be specified for every check on which selective filtering should be applied.
 These given selectors match on the module name and partial matches (`std.` or `.foo.`) are possible.